 Some people equate them with the “Seven Deadly Sins,” otherwise known as Pride, Greed, Envy, Lust, Sloth, Anger, and Gluttony… That’s not a bad place to start, for if we look closely at more specific defects we usually find that they are manifestations of one or more of the seven.
 Self-centeredness, for instance, is connected with pride…and with greed…and with each of the other 5 as well.”

-In general, these defects can reflect the attitudes, thoughts, and behaviors that cause unnecessary conflict with other people, within ourselves, and with your Higher Power.
+In general, these defects can reflect the attitudes, thoughts, and behaviors that cause an unnecessary conflict with other people, within ourselves, and with your Higher Power.
 Often these defects had their start as survival strategies that you learned when you were a child.
 They may have served a purpose at one time, but later in life they interfere with developing healthy relationships and with learning more effective strategies for dealing with life’s challenges.

 Your involvement here varies depending on the particular character defect you are looking to remove.
 You may ask yourself to what degree you are attached to it and whether you believe the benefits of keeping it outweigh the costs of giving it up.
 Some character defects can seem pretty harmless in comparison with others.
 And some seem so much a part of your life and useful in getting what you think you need in life, you probably wouldn’t view them as defects until you take a step back and see the damage they have caused in your life and the suffering they have caused in the lives of your family, friends and other loved ones.

-Working The Sixth Step is Never Ending…
+Working the Sixth Step Is Never Ending…

 The Sixth Step, along with other Steps, will always be revisited during your journey in recovery.
 In fact, steps four through six will be a continual process as you move forward.
 You will need, with the help of your sponsor, to constantly be willing to perform a thorough self-examination of yourself, be willing to confess your shortcomings then be willing to let them go.
 Ultimately, you must be willing to acknowledge the harmful consequences of those behaviors that you rely on to get by and be willing to be open to learning new and better ways of doing things.
-If you are looking for a 12-step program in a safe and comfortable environment, you can call the addiction specialists at the Palm Beach Institute at 855-534-3574 or contact us online for a free consultation and assessment.